High humidity is fundamental for a functioning terrarium.

 How to Decrease Humidity in Terrariums

 This probably isn’t going to be quite as common a problem, but for more temperate terrariums full of plants that don’t like high humidity, there are ways to reduce it.

-Most of them being the exact opposite of the above suggestions, but also one very easy additional method.
+Most of them are the exact opposite of the above suggestions, but also one very easy additional method.

 - Cool your terrarium – reduce the air’s capacity to hold water and reduce evaporation rates at the same time.

 - Use a coarser substrate – the less water your substrate can retain, the less water you can maintain the system at.

 How to Check Humidity in a Terrarium